Skip to Main Content Jump to Main Content

 January 1 at 10 a.m.

-Welcome the new year with this easy 2-mile walk on the rail trail from White Haven to Tannery and back.
-This guided hike at Lehigh Gorge State Park is free, but registration is required.
+Welcome the new year with an easy 2-mile walk on the Lehigh Gorge State Park rail trail from White Haven south access to Tannery and back.
+Dogs are welcome.
+Registration required.

 Learn More